Vendicated/Vencord/docs/2_PLUGINS.md

 The match value _can_ be a string, rather than regex, however usually regex will be better suited, as it can work with unknown values, whereas strings must be exact matches.

-Once you've made your plugin, make sure you run `pnpm lint` and make sure your code is nice and clean!
+Once you've made your plugin, make sure you run `pnpm test` and make sure your code is nice and clean!

 If you want to publish your plugin into the Vencord repo, move your plugin from `src/userplugins` into the `src/plugins` folder and open a PR!